ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

 -   The detailed UX specification process has highlighted the complexity and interconnectedness of data required for the GHOSTLY+ dashboard.
 Having a clear, validated set of requirements is paramount before deep coding.
 -   Formalizing the database schema early, even in a simplified form, provides significant clarity for both backend and frontend development.
 -   Regularly updating the Memory Bank is crucial for maintaining a shared understanding of the project's evolving state, especially with detailed documents like the UX specifications.
+-   The **Data Management Plan (`data_management_plan.md`)** provides critical, overarching guidance on all clinical aspects, data governance, ethical compliance, and data security.
+Strict adherence to the DMP is essential for the project's success and regulatory compliance.
 -   **Ongoing UI/UX Refinements:** Small enhancements, such as adding keyboard navigation to components like the `GameSessionNavigator`, contribute to overall accessibility and usability goals, reflecting an iterative approach to improving the user experience.

 *(Ensure to replace [Current Date] with the actual date of this update.)*